Richard Eckersley (footballer): Oldham Athletic

 After leaving New York Red Bulls, Eckersley went on trial at La Liga side Elche and Southend United, but didn't get a contract.

 Eckersley returned to England, signing for League One side Oldham Athletic on a three–month contract on 18 September 2015.
 After appearing in the first team as an un-used substitute against Doncaster Rovers the next day, Eckersley made his Oldham Athletic debut, where he came on as a substitute for Daniel Lafferty in the 63rd minute, in a 0–0 draw against Rochdale on 24 October 2015.

 Then on 18 December 2015, Eckersley signed a one–month contract However, Eckersley suffered ankle injury soon after and was released by the club, though he continued to rehabilitation with the club until it recovered.

 Personal life

-He is the younger brother of footballer Adam Eckersley and older brother of Mike Eckersley.
-Eckersley is a vegan and enthusiastic on guitar.
+He is the younger brother of footballer Adam Eckersley and younger brother of Mike Eckersley.
 He now runs a zero waste shop in Totnes.